Renwar-P/cryptalk/README.md

 ## Testing
 All testing in this project has been done manually during the development process, the project has not followed the principles of test driven development.
 Testing has for the most part followed the track of the user stories.
 Everytime a user story is concluded testing has been done to make sure the new feature is working.
 This has been done by simply clicking on the buttons/links and testing all the functions to see if it produced the desired outcome.
 All the functions in the project are working.

 Django is a python framework so most of the code is written in python.
 The part of the code that is in js is the alert messages.
 They work as expected.
-CryptoTalk has today no socialmedia so the links go to their respective homepages.
+CryptoTalk has today no socialmedia today so the links go to their respective homepages.

+Because this project was developed with Bootstrap it is fully responsive on all screen sizes.

 In the development of this project I encountered several bugs.
 They are covered in the bugs section.

 ## Bugs
 During development of this project I encountered several bugs.
 Some of them are covered here: